Implementation standards

 Quality

-Acceptance-driven delivery
+Acceptance-based delivery

 • Acceptance criteria written before sign-off